+categories of private office can function at 25% and 15% capacity respectively.
 Similarly, in Karnataka, districts are categorised into three categories based on positivity rate- In Category 1 districts i.e. with positivity rate less than 5%, private offices can function with a maximum strength of 50% subject to following COVID-19 appropriate behaviour.
-This is not permitted in the other two categories.
+This is not permitted in the other can function till 4 pm at 50% capacity.
+Level 4 and 5 only certain exempted two categories.